 You can also look at the color.
 Depending on the hue it is supposed to have, it is mature when it is fully colored.

-If you’re saving your pumpkins for later use, you’ll need to cure them.
+If you save your pumpkins for later use, you must cure them.
 This is done by leaving them to dry in a sunny spot for about two weeks.

 After they’ve been cured, you can store them in a cool place, such as your garage.